MAKROFREEK/installation-guide/README.md

-# installation-guide
-wip installation guide for my dots
+Installation Guide for my Dotfiles.